OPM WIRE

 Following TEC’s workout playbook, the insolvent Erikson will try now to sell its assets.
 It expects to close the asset sale by November 30th, 2024.
 Since this will be the third time since 2018 that TEC will try to sell these assets, we suspect that the company will struggle to receive an offer that provides a purchase price sufficient to repay senior lenders in full.
 Perhaps Conifer Energy, another “portfolio company” of TEC, which acquired the assets of the O&G failed borrower, Accel Energy, might end up playing a role in Erikson’s SISP.

 It is important to note that Third Eye Capital’s CEO, Arif N. Bhalwani, told The Globe and Mail a year ago that “Part of our core expertise is in restructuring and business turnaround.”
 Investors should ask what happened to Arif’s expertise while turning around Ranch Energy.
+Canadian Natural Resources, for one, is not impressed and accused TEC of “gross negligence” in its filing.

 Will Arif continue to claim that he has never realized a loss on investment capital since inception?